 Client Assets: 6.8 trillion USD (+20%)

 JPMorgan’s Q3 2025 results came in above market expectations.
 Net income totalled 14.4 billion USD, with EPS at 5.07 USD (versus a consensus forecast of roughly 4.85 USD).
-Revenue reached 47.1 billion USD, up 9% year-on-year, supported mainly by strong trading and investment banking activity.
-Compared with the previous quarter, profit was down slightly (−4%), primarily due to higher expenses and increased provisions for potential credit losses.
+Revenue reached 47.1 billion USD, up 9% year-on-year, mainly supported by strong trading and investment banking activity.
+Compared with the previous quarter, profit was slightly down (−4%), primarily due to higher expenses and increased provisions for potential credit losses.

 The Commercial and Investment Bank division generated 19.9 billion USD (+17% y/y), driven by a 16% rise in fees and 25% growth in trading income.
 The Consumer & Community Banking segment contributed 19.5 billion USD (+9% y/y), with card spending up 9% and the charge-off rate falling from 3.4% in the previous quarter to 3.15%.
 The Asset & Wealth Management business also delivered solid growth: assets under management rose to 4.6 trillion USD (+18%), and segment profit reached 1.7 billion USD.